roboflow/roboflow-swift/README.md

 ## Example App ##

-The repo includs an exmaple project that will illustrate how to you use the Roboflow SDK on an iOS app.
-The model is a pre-trained model hosted on Roboflow Unierse for detecting the actions in a round of rock-paper-scissors.
+An example app can be found [here](https://github.com/roboflow/roboflow-swift-examples) that illusrates how to use the Roboflow SDK on an iOS app.
+The app uses apre-trained model hosted on Roboflow Universe for detecting the actions in a round of rock-paper-scissors.
 You'll have to provide your own API key.